Freezing! Armies before 0AD at Avignon 2019

 On the opposite flank the solid wall of ferocious infantry were now emerging blinking from the cluttered and uneven ground which carpeted the space between the apple trees and vineyards of the Assyrian-planted Plantation.

-" Bain Marie! " As the self-exposing men moved forwards their Commander issued orders to form up into two separate rabbles.
+" Mange Tout! " As the self-exposing men moved forwards their Commander issued orders to form up into two separate rabbles.

 One would be sent forward to chase the Assyrian cavalry and another asked to minimise the damage to the overall army structure that would no doubt be attempted by Chariots in the not too distant future